fusioninventory/documentation/docs/Advanced_topics/dev/spec/protocol/collect.md

 ###  runCommand

+!!! warning
-{% include warning.html param="Function disabled for the moment." %}
+    Function disabled for the moment.

 * output: "blabla",
 * errorMsg: "an optional error message in english",